-Brain electrical activity spurs insulation of brain's wiringAugust 11th, 2011 in Medical research /
+Brain electrical activity spurs insulation of brain's wiringAugust 11, 2011 in Medicine & Health / Medical research

 (Medical Xpress) -- Researchers at the National Institutes of Health have discovered in mice a molecular trigger that initiates myelination, the process by which brain cell networks are reinforced with an insulating material called myelin that speeds their ability to transmit messages.